 - makes an oath of allegiance to the United States; and

-- demonstrates attachment to the United States Constitution and favorable disposition to the good order and happiness of the United States.
+- demonstrates an attachment to the United States Constitution and favorable disposition to the good order and happiness of the United States.

 Derivation of United States citizenship through the naturalization of a parent

 However, the rules vary for the derivation of United States citizenship through the naturalization of one’s parents.
 When evaluating whether or not “automatic naturalization” occurred, one must take into consideration various circumstances, such as the time period of when the parents were naturalized and the child’s age and marital status at the time of the parents’ naturalization.

 Obtaining proof of United States citizenship

 In order to establish a legitimate claim to United States citizenship, you must apply for and receive a document confirming your status as a United States citizen.
 There are several types of documents that will be recognized as proof of United States citizenship.